tucats/ego/LANGUAGE.md

 ### json.UnMarshal(string)

 Given a JSON string expression, this creates the equivalent JSON object value.
-This may be a scalar type (int, string, float) or it may be an array or structure, or a combination of them.
+This may be a scalar type (such as int, string, or float64) or it may be an array or structure, or a combination of them.
 You do not have to provide a model of the data type; the `UnMarshal` function creates one dynamically.
 This means you are not guaranteed that the resulting structure has all the fields you might be expecting.

     a := json.UnMarshal(s)